pcda17/pcda17.github.io/PCDA Final Projects - WaPo Comment Corpus.md

 # Washington Post Comment Corpus

-## Student aim at the outset:
+## Student aim at start of semester:

-- Study texts in an online newspaper archive.
+- Study texts on a national newspaper website.